 Where would America be without its soda fountains?
 A good question, but this leads us to ask what would soda fountains be without ice cream?
 Much diminished is probably the best answer!

 But soda fountains began life without ice cream.
 The trend for drinking fizzy water was imported from Europe, where naturally carbonated water was lauded for its apparent health benefits.

 Scientists soon learned how to artificially carbonate water and, (still thought of as healthy), it began to be sold through drug stores in the US.

 Increasingly ornate siphons and dedicated seating areas proved popular with the American public.
 And the drugstores were soon flavoring the soda water with all sorts of sugared syrups.

-One suggestion is Robert Green, who in 1874, ran out of the cream he usually used to flavor the sodas he was selling in Philadelphia.
-Or it could have been Fred Sanders in Detroit who discovered the cream he used had gone sour.
+One suggestion is Robert Green, who, in 1874, ran out of the cream he usually used to flavor the sodas he was selling in Philadelphia.
+Or it could have been Fred Sanders in Detroit, after he discovered the cream he usually used had gone sour.